jimbojsb/launchrocket/README.md

 Contributing
 ------------
 Found a bug?
 File an issue and I'll take a look.
 Pull requests are welcome.
+If you'd like to chat about a feature or issue, I can sometimes be found in #launchrocket on Freenode.